 - experiencing a loss of hair over time

 - an increase in body fat to name a few

-Healthy testosterone levels also lead to better mood, verbal memory and cognitive function, along with helping effective muscle and bone development.
+Healthy testosterone levels also lead to better mood, verbal memory, and cognitive function, along with helping effective muscle and bone development.

 The reliance on Shilajit as a natural means to boost sexual virility is something that has been known for generations.
 There really isn’t that much of a line in the sand from a gender perspective as the Shilajit benefits for women have shown some great results.
-Clinical studies into Shilajit’s spermatogenic nature provides some interesting insights for men too.
+Clinical studies into Shilajit’s spermatogenic nature provide some interesting insights for men too.

 5 – Antiviral